nicholasbair/rescrape/NOTES.md

   - MVC
 - Refactor Scrape_Indeed gem to include data persistence

+As a user I want to be able to:
+- View current 'saved searches'
+- Execute one or all of those searches
+- Add a new search
+- Delete a search
+- Scraping takes a while, update me on progress

 Other Random and Crazy Ideas:
 - Use Google Maps to find address of companies
   - Map results of a query
   - E.g. show user where results are geographically dense
+  - How far are jobs from home?
 - Duplicated data
   - Check job post url against DB
 - Reports
   - X % of jobs include the keyword ruby, etc.
+  - Trends etc.